How to fix "URL is unknown to Google" error in Google Search Console

 How to check URL is unknown to Google error

-How to fix the URL is unknown to Google status
+How to fix the URL is unknown to Google error status on your webpage.

 To make a URL known to Google and potentially have it indexed in search results, you can take the following actions: